c7rishi/variantprobs/README.md

 # R package `variantprobs`

-Estimates probabilities and numbers of gene variants based on observed mutation frequencies
+Estimates probabilities and expected numbers of mutations in the tumor genome based on observed mutation frequencies.

 ## How to install